Action for Insects

 Read it here

-The Wildlife Trusts are calling on the next UK Government to halve pesticide use
+The Wildlife Trusts are calling on the new UK Government to halve pesticide use

-Read our five priorities for the next UK Government here
+Read our priorities for the next UK Government here

 Don’t farmers need pesticides to grow enough food?